jakutis/navigate/README.md

     // initialize
     navigate();

-    // another way to initialize - when the initial page is needed navigate(function(entryPage) {
+    // get current page (also initialize, if not initialized) navigate(function(entryPage) {
         console.log('Entry page to this web app is ' + entryPage);
     });